RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 ```

 ### Turn on the Firehose
-Time to add more events and watch the autoscaling capabilities of Serverless keep up with the events.
-First, in one terminal, let's watch the pods.
+Time to add more events and watch the system process them.

+In one terminal watch the pods

 ```
 watch oc get pods